Glue ear

 Hearing test

 If your child's hearing and development are normal, your healthcare provider may recommend this option.
-As your child gets older, they are less likely to have glue ear.
-This is because their eustachian tubes mature to work naturally.
-The eustachian tubes connect the middle ear of each ear to the back of the nose.
+As your child gets older, the fluid is more likely to clear away with time.
+This is because their eustachian tubes mature and generally work better as they get older.

-It's important to take your child for regular check-ups during this time.
+It's important to take your child to a healthcare provider for regular check-ups during this time.

 Grommets

-Some children with glue ear may need grommets.
-If your child does need grommets, your healthcare provider may recommend an appointment with an ENT (ear, nose and throat) specialist.
+Grommets require a short general anaesthetic to put in.
+They're designed to be temporary, usually staying in place for about a year.
+If your child does need grommets, your healthcare provider may recommend an appointment with an ENT (ear, nose and throat) specialist to assess your child and discuss this option further.
 Read more about grommets.

 Other treatments for glue ear